SecurityFTW/cs-suite/README.md

   -p, --password        hidden password prompt
   -env {aws,gcp,azure}, --environment {aws,gcp,azure}
-                        The cloud on which the test-suite is to be run -pId PROJECT_NAME, --project_name PROJECT_NAME
+                        The cloud on which the test-suite is to be run -pId PROJECT_ID, --project_id PROJECT_ID
-                        Project Name for which GCP Audit needs to be run -o OUTPUT, --output OUTPUT
+                        Project ID for which GCP Audit needs to be run.
+Can be retrivied using `gcloud projects list` -o OUTPUT, --output OUTPUT
                         writes a log in JSON of an audit, ideal for consumptions into SIEMS like ELK and Splunk.
 Defaults